Although the hospitalization is

 have to be adjusted because they could hurt the baby.

-Many people find that they easily gain weight after transplant.
+Many people find that they easily gain weight post-transplant.
 This is partially because of the immunosuppression drug regimen and also because after transplant patients feel better, and therefore have a better appetite.

 Patients with significant fluid weight as